Youth Killed Over Minor Dispute - UrduPoint

 Youth Killed Over Minor Dispute

-FAISALABAD, (UrduPoint / Pakistan Point News - 22nd Aug, 2021 ) :A youth was killed over a minor dispute in the area of Madina Town police station.
+SARGODHA, (UrduPoint / Pakistan Point News - 29th Aug, 2021 ) :A 24-year-old man was killed over a minor issue in Wah Bachrah police limits.

-Police spokesman said on Sunday that 30-year-old Liaqat Ali resident of Chak No.119-RB Gattwala had a dispute with Kashif alias Mano and over this issue, accused Kashif along with his accomplices Asif etc.
+Police said on Sunday that Muhammad Qasim, resident of Wah Bachrah, had an altercation with his friend Imran over a minor dispute few days back.

-attacked Liaqat with a knife.
-As a result, Liaqat received serious injuriesand was rushed to Allied Hospital in a critical condition where he expired.
+On the day of incident, both exchanged harsh words and, in a fit of rage, accused Imran shot Qasim dead and fled the scene.

 Police had registered a case and started investigation for arrest of the accused.